Bachelor’s in Addiction Counseling Degree

 While some bachelor's in addiction counseling programs require minimum SAT or ACT scores, schools typically consider a variety of factors, including overall academic performance, co-curricular activities, and personal statements.
 Online programs appealing to current professionals may give more weight to work and life experiences.

-- Application: Filling out college applications can take up a lot of time.
-Fortunately, aspiring undergrads can use The Common Application — a college admission tool that makes this process more efficient.
+Filling out college applications can take up a lot of time.
+Fortunately, aspiring undergrads can use The Common Application -- a college admission tool that makes this process more efficient.
 Students can apply to 750 member colleges by completing a one-time submission form.

-- Test Scores: Students usually take the SAT or ACT during their junior year of high school (or early in their senior year).
-Although some schools do not require standardized tests, many colleges consider these scores alongside other factors to predict an applicant’s college readiness.
+Students usually take the SAT or ACT during their junior year of high school (or early in their senior year).
+Although some schools do not require college entrance exams, many colleges consider these scores alongside other factors to predict an applicant's college readiness.

 What Else Can I Expect From a Bachelor's in Addiction Counseling Program?

-Most undergraduate students complete a core of general education requirements — including classes in English, natural science, mathematics, history, and the social sciences — in addition to major-specific courses.
-The specific course requirements for a substance abuse counselor degree can differ significantly between schools, and many addiction counseling degrees also include a capstone course, internship, fieldwork, or supervised counseling practicum.
+Most undergraduate students complete a core of general education requirements -- including classes in English, natural science, mathematics, history, and the social sciences -- in addition to major-specific courses.
+The specific course requirements for a substance use counselor degree can differ significantly between schools, and many addiction counseling degrees also include a capstone course, internship, fieldwork, or supervised counseling practicum.

 Courses in a Bachelor's in Addiction Counseling Program